 2021 2020

 Dollars in Thousands Fees % of Total Fees % of Total

 Audit fees

 Consolidated financial statements, internal controls audits and subsidiary audits \$ 10,166 \$ 9,145

 Regulatory filings and related services \$ 807 \$ 827

 Total audit fees \$ 10,973 81 % \$ 9,972 82 %

 Audit-related fees

 Employee benefit plan audits \$ 520 \$ 505

-Other audit-related services ^(A) \$ 1,840 \$ 1,494
+Other audit-related services (A) \$ 1,840 \$ 1,494

 Total audit-related fees \$ 2,360 17 % \$ 1,999 17 %

-Tax fees ^(B) \$ 272 2 % \$ 156 1 %
+Tax fees (B) \$ 272 2 % \$ 156 1 %

-All other fees ^(C) \$ 13 - % \$ 22 - %
+All other fees (C) \$ 13 - % \$ 22 - %

 Total fees \$ 13,618 100 % \$ 12,149 100 %

-(A) Other audit-related services in 2021 primarily relate to statutory audits and agreed upon procedures.
-Other audit-related services in 2020 primarily relate to statutory audits, agreed upon procedures and permitted internal control advisory services.
+- (A) Other audit-related services in 2021 primarily relate to statutory audits and agreed upon procedures.
+Other audit-related services in 2020 primarily relate to statutory audits, agreed upon procedures and permitted internal control advisory services. - (B) Tax fees relate to tax consulting and compliance services. - (C) All other fees relate to training and conferences

 The Audit Committee is directly responsible for the appointment, compensation, retention and oversight, including the oversight of the audit fee negotiations, of our independent registered public accounting firm.
-Except where pre-approval is not required by SEC rules, the committee pre-approves all audit, audit-related and permissible non-audit services provided by Deloitte & Touche LLP for Sempra in 2021 and 2020.
+Except where pre-approval is not required by SEC rules, the committee pre-approves all audit, audit-related and permissible non-audit services provided by Deloitte & Touche LLP for Sempra and its subsidiaries, including all services provided by Deloitte & Touche LLP for Sempra in 2021 and 2020.
 The committee's pre-approval policies and procedures provide for the general pre-approval of specific types of services and give detailed guidance to management as to the services that are eligible for general pre-approval, and they require specific pre-approval of all other permitted services.
 For both types of pre-approval, the committee considers whether the services to be provided are consistent with maintaining the firm's independence.
 The committee's policies and procedures also delegate authority to the chair of the committee to address any requests for pre-approval of services between committee meetings, with any pre-approval decisions to be reported to the committee at its next scheduled meeting.